My UMIAMI E-MAIL ACCOUNT

 RECONSIDERATION OF FINANCIAL AID AWARDS

 I understand I have the opportunity to appeal some financial aid decisions.
-If I wish to request a reconsideration of financial aid, I must submit an appeal to the OSFAE with supporting documentation of my situation.
+If I wish to request a reconsideration of financial aid, I must submit a Request for Review with supporting documentation of my situation to the Office of Student Financial Assistance and Employment.
 I understand that only certain circumstances can be evaluated such as loss of income, unusual medical expenses (not premiums), separation/divorce of parent’s, death of a family member, non-discretionary expenses incurred by the family.

 SUMMER LEAVE TERM EXPECTATION